 WATCH: 3 Important Tips To Care For an Old Dog [VET VIDEO]

 However, it’s always advisable to have any lump, especially an old dog lump, biopsied to make sure that it IS benign and not anything more sinister.

-A needle aspiration is a very quick and simple process, and a biopsy is also pretty straightforward and only requires a local anesthetic.
+A needle aspiration is a very quick and simple process, or a punch biopsy is also straightforward and often only requires a local anesthetic.

 Either will give you peace of mind.

 For verified lipomas the choice is either to leave them be, or to have them surgically removed under anesthetic.